anotherandrey/album-rest-api/README.md

    - `album.content-types`, to specify allowed content types.
 2. Then you should specify *db* configuration (*postgresql* only).
 3. Run `./gradlew bootRun`, to start.
-4. After all, when you run the application, you can run `sh seeds.sh`, to create start data.

 ### How to run with Docker:
 1. Firstly, specify (*application.properties*):